How can we help you find your perfect cover?

 If one of your worries is falling ill and being unable to bring home the bacon, you’re not alone.
-Each year, one million people in the UK become unable to work due to a serious injury or illness, so it’s a very real worry for many.
+2.6 million people now find themselves unable to work due to long term sickness, so it’s a very real worry for many .
 Income protection insurance could be the right choice for you, either by itself or alongside other types of protection.

 What is income protection cover?

 Income protection does what it says on the tin.
 If you find yourself too ill or physically injured to work, you’ll be paid a percentage of your wage, typically between 50 and 70%, which is usually tax free.
 Payments are made monthly, like your wage would be, which for many is preferable to the lump sum pay out (like the pay out from a critical illness policy, for instance) as it’s easier to budget for and harder to mismanage.

 You can also set what’s called a deferral period for your income protection, which is the period of time between you claiming your pay out and starting to receive the money.
 A longer deferral period results in cheaper premiums, so it’s worth figuring out how long you could maintain your lifestyle or meet your financial commitments without a paycheque.
 If you’ve got a substantial amount in savings, family to support you or you’re eligible for Statutory Sick Pay (SSP) or a good amount of employer sick pay, you might be okay for a longer period of time and could therefore set a longer deferral period.